theospira/reviewer_comments_conversion/README.md

 - Converts reviewer comments from a text file into an Excel spreadsheet with organized columns.
 - Categorizes comments into "Reviewer 1", "Reviewer 2", "Major comment", and "Minor comment".
-- Includes a "done?" column to track the status of each comment.
-- Marks comments requiring additional input from lead authors or co-authors.
-- Converts the Excel spreadsheet into a Word document formatted for submission and proofing.
+- Converts the Excel spreadsheet into a Word document formatted for proofing and submission.

 ## Usage